- 1 General information

 - 2 Starting a new project

-- 3 Ongoing projects
+- 3 Basic procedures

 The Spinoza Centre for Neuroimaging supports fundamental and clinical research programs in the fields of neuroscience and cognition but also facilitates academic and industrial research programs in areas other than the brain.
 The Centre houses a variety of techniques designed to visualize and study the brain.
 Central to the infrastructure are the 3 Tesla and 7 Tesla human Magnetic Resonance Imaging scanners (MRI).
-Ultra-high field MR (≥ 7 Tesla) allows human brain function, structure and metabolism to be visualized at unprecedented detail.
+Ultra-high field MRI (≥ 7 Tesla) allows human brain function, structure and metabolism to be visualized at unprecedented detail.

-Route description on how to get to Spinoza via public transportation or car.
+How to get to Spinoza via public transportation or car.

-Opening hours of Spinoza and when support staff are present.
+Of Spinoza and when support staff are present.

 Starting a new project

-Checklist prior to using the facilities
+Starting to use the facilities

 Basic MRI procedures